awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

         + Not overlap with the range of the VPC for your Amazon EKS resources\.

         You can only specify this option when using the `IPv4` address family and only at cluster creation\.
 If you don't specify this, then Kubernetes assigns service IP addresses from either the `10.100.0.0/16` or `172.20.0.0/16` CIDR blocks\.
       + For **Cluster endpoint access**, select an option\.
 After your cluster is created, you can change this option\.
 Before selecting a non\-default option, make sure to familiarize yourself with the options and their implications\.
-For more information, see [Amazon EKS cluster endpoint access control](cluster-endpoint.md)\.
+For more information, see [Control network access to cluster API server endpoint](cluster-endpoint.md)\.

         When you're done with this page, choose **Next**\.